aeichman/Robo-Arm/README.md

 GT2 Belts <br />
 10k Ohm Potentiometers <br />
 Variety of M3, M4, and M8 bolts (M8 for the stand) <br />
+Micro Limit swithces (preferably ones with with a wheel) <br/>

+# Assembly

+It is recommened to set up stepper motors with the code prior to assembly to ensure they are moving in the correct directions.
+Failure to do so can result in broken parts or torn timing belts. <br/>

+To cut and connect GT2 Timing belts to correct lengths, use a piece of patching cloth and super glue.
+This can be demonstrated here.